hnanacc/toystack/container-daemon/README.md

     "Cmd": "/path/to/executble",
     "Hostname": "hostname of container(string)",
-    "MaxMem": "max memory usage(in bytes, as string)", "MaxPids": "max no. of process allowed(in integer, as string) }
+    "MaxMem": "max memory usage(in bytes, as string)", "MaxPids": "max no. of process allowed(in integer, as string)" }
 ```